-Every time the new academic year dawns, most students around the UK return to school or start off at sixth form.
+Every time the new academic year dawns, most students around the UK return to school or start off at sixth form college.
 On the other hand, a large number of young students decide that they’ve had enough of school and choose to opt out of education, even before they turn 18.

 This can leave others wondering: at what age is it considered legal to leave education?
 And are there any consequences for not staying in education for this long?
 Is it okay to give up education for a job?

-In short, although it is against the law to quit education before you turn 18, there are really no legal consequences for breaking this rule.
-The official school leaving age — which varies depending on where you are in the UK — is generally 16, but it is necessary to remain in some form of education until you are 18.
+In short, although it is against the law to quit all forms of education* before you turn 18, there are really no legal consequences for breaking this rule.
+The official school leaving age — which varies depending on where you are in the UK — is 16, but it is necessary to remain in some form of education until you are 18.
 You cannot even get a full-time job before this age; however, part-time jobs are still an open option.

 While you should have gotten a summarised version of the answer in the paragraph above, I would highly recommend giving the whole article a read — especially if the topic directly concerns you!